top of page

 Funding

 This material is based upon work supported in part by the One8 Foundation, the National Center for Civic Innovation, Inc., the Massachusetts Department of Elementary and Secondary education and the National Science Foundation (under grant DRL-2101384).
 This project consists of the research and development of resources to support schools in the implementation of NGSS aligned storyline science curriculum, such as the OpenSciEd curriculum materials.
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the funding agencies or Boston College.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the funding agencies, Boston College or Northwestern University.

 Meet the OEI Team